The Bachelor of Arts in Comparative World Literature has three emphasis options: Language and Literature, World Literature, and Cultural Studies.

 2. The First Concentration.
 12 upper-division units in one foreign language, six of which must be in literature classes.
 If a language is chosen which offers a limited number of courses, some lower-division units will suffice, but they must be, as a minimum, the equivalent of four semesters of college study.

 3. The Second Concentration.
-12 upper-division units in any one of the following areas: American Indian Studies, Art History, Asian Studies, Asian American Studies, Black Studies, Chicano and Latino Studies, Classics, English Literature, English-Option in Creative Writing, film studies, History, music history, Philosophy, Religious Studies, Theatre Arts, Women’s Studies, or a second foreign language.
+12 upper-division units in any one of the following areas: American Indian Studies, Art History, Asian Studies, Asian American Studies, Africana Studies, Chicano and Latino Studies, Classics, English Literature, English-Option in Creative Writing, film studies, History, music history, Philosophy, Religious Studies, Theatre Arts, Women’s, Gender, and Sexuality Studies, or a second foreign language.

-If the concentration is in American Indian Studies, Asian Studies, Asian American Studies, Black Studies, Chicano and Latino Studies, English-Option in Creative Writing, Theatre Arts, Women’s Studies, or a second foreign language area, 6 of the units must be in literature courses.
-If the concentration is in Theatre Arts, Women’s Studies or film studies, appropriate courses may be chosen from any department offering such courses, including Comparative World Literature and Classics.
+If the concentration is in American Indian Studies, Asian Studies, Asian American Studies, Africana Studies, Chicano and Latino Studies, English-Option in Creative Writing, Theatre Arts, Women’s Studies, or a second foreign language area, 6 of the units must be in literature courses.
+If the concentration is in Theatre Arts, Women’s, Gender, and Sexuality Studies or film studies, appropriate courses may be chosen from any department offering such courses, including Comparative World Literature and Classics.

-A minimum of 36 units is required, at least 24 upper-division units, distributed in the following way, with no more than two lower-division courses in any category (12 units total):
+A minimum of 36 units is required, at least 24 upper-division units, as follows, with no more than two lower-division courses in any category (12 units total):

 Foreign Language Requirement: Minimum requirement one year foreign language study.
 Two years recommended.
 Proficiency may be certified by successful completion of two semesters of college study, or the equivalent.